 Pat Flood

-The Grand River Community Play Project: The Voice of a River has created a rural network connecting people along the length of the river with each other and with those connected to the CCRC.
+The Grand River Community Play Project: The Voice of the River has created a rural network connecting people along the length of the river with each other and with those connected to the CCRC.
 By coming together in creativity with a purpose to tell their stories, eyes and hearts have been opened to learn more about where they live, and who their neighbours are.

 The project has brought together a number of Learning Centres including Laurier, U of Waterloo and U of Guelph and the Six Nations Polytechnic.
 It has become a research project in regenerative tourism, mapping and storytelling, rural economic and social development, and that information is being shared with people along the waterway and will eventually be available to a much broader community.
 In our work with the learning centres – a younger demographic has come forward, students from different programs have come aboard to participate technically, in performance, and in research.

-Community Quilt Project & Story Circle Workshop
+Community Quilt Project & Story Circle Workshop (Ongoing)

 Be a part of the story of the River, created and developed by the people of the River, and ultimately told to those who are engaged and impacted by the River.